Crock Pot Barbacoa Tacos

 As mentioned earlier, traditional barbacoa can be made with many different kinds of meats, but I prefer to use beef.
 Itโs more readily available and affordable than other meats, plus it tastes delicious!
 Beef is also a great source of protein and B vitamins, both of which improve focus and offer sustained energy for busy kids (and adults!)

-You can use either brisket or chuck roast to make barbacoa, but I usually use roast.
+You can use either brisket or roast to make barbacoa, but I usually use chuck roast.
 This recipe calls for 5-7 pounds of meat, so youโll need two 2-3 lb. roasts to make this recipe.

 How to Make Barbacoa in the Slow Cooker

-Shred.
+Step 5: Shred.
 Remove the meat from the crock pot and place it on a cutting board.
 Shred with two forks, then return the meat back to the slow cooker.
 Keep the slow cooker on warm until ready to serve.

 Easy Barbacoa Tacos